 With a digital restaurant audit solution like MeazureUp, you can update policies and procedures just once and push out the latest information to every employee via their mobile phone or tablet with all records updated instantly.

 Once procedures and training are updated and complete, your digital audit solution can easily generate a new checklist for employees to follow on site, with results available across your network as they click.
-At the same time, your digital cleaning checklist makes it easy for your auditors and management to complete updated evaluations and inspections.
+At the same time, your digital restaurant kitchen checklist makes it easy for your auditors and management to complete updated evaluations and inspections.
 Some specific areas that could be audited include:

 - Daily health checks for all on-site employees such as temperature checks and symptom screening